 7.)
 Manufacturer validates the claim and reimburses distributor for $14,000

-Why a Managing a Ship and Debit Agreement Manually is Designed to Fail
+Why Managing a Ship and Debit Agreement Manually is a Bad Idea

-In the above example, we see a straightforward, systematic approach to the ship and debit agreement: A distributor buys from a manufacturer, then competes for an end-customer opportunity, asks the manufacturer for pricing support, wins the deal, and finally receives a rebate.
+In the above example, we see a straightforward approach to the ship and debit agreement.
+A distributor buys from a manufacturer, then competes for an end-customer opportunity.
+The distributor then asks the manufacturer for pricing support, wins the deal, and finally receives a rebate.

 No problem, right?
 Easy.

-Depending on the volume of program claims and distributing partners your company has, trying to maintain a high level of accuracy (i.e., claims validation process) while reimbursing partners in a timely manner is something many manufacturers struggle to accomplish.
+Depending on the volume of program claims and distributing partners, trying to maintain a high level of accuracy while reimbursing partners in a timely manner is something many manufacturers struggle to accomplish.

-The problem lies within the processes and technologies in place; the methods that most manufacturers use to manage channel data are simply inadequate, inefficient and flawed.
+The problem lies within the processes and technologies in place; the methods that most manufacturers use to manage channel data are simply inadequate.
 Most of these processes rely on manual approaches, using spreadsheets, emails, and ad-hoc systems to reimburse partners and track SISO.

-A cataclysm of overpaid, duplicate or overlapping claims, an overworked price adjustment team, slow reimbursement turnaround, and most importantly, dissatisfied channel teams and partners.
+A pile of overpaid, duplicate or overlapping claims, as well as an overworked price adjustment team, slow reimbursement turnaround, and most importantly, dissatisfied channel teams and partners.

 Furthermore, untimely and incomplete data from the distributor’s sales-out output is constrained by poor infrastructure.

-In addition to deficient processes, distributors often drive business via multiple names, divisions, and subsidiaries, so consistent reporting mechanisms are crucial for channel operations and cash flow.
+In addition to deficient processes, distributors often drive business via multiple names, divisions, and subsidiaries.
 This further adds complexity to the channel and overall ship and debit agreement.
+Therefore, consistent reporting mechanisms are crucial for channel operations and cash flow.

 Without concurrent systems that allow manufacturers to seamlessly track POS/inventory progress (sales-in-sales-out) devoid of constant human interaction, more problems are likely to ensue.
 The lack of a comprehensive solution to analyze the state of a business’ finances, there is little to no validity into accrual estimation, leaving you vulnerable to: